-In our study, we assume the Gaussian random fields are isotropic and stationary, with Mat\'{e}rn covariance function.
+Throughout this paper, we will assume that the underlying Gaussian random field is isotropic and stationary with a Mat\'{e}rn covariance structure.
 The Mat\'{e}rn covariance function is defined as

 where $||h||$ denotes the distance between locations, $\sigma^2$ is the variance when $||h||=0$, and $\nu$ is the smoothing parameter.
 The scale parameter $\kappa$ controls the spatial dependence.
-The Mat\'{e}rn covariance function can also be expressed as a function of the spatial range $\rho = \sqrt{8 \nu}/\kappa$ which corresponds to the distance at with the correlation is near 0.1 \citep{lindgren2011}.
+The Mat\'{e}rn covariance function can also be expressed as a function of the spatial range $\rho = \sqrt{8 \nu}/\kappa$, which corresponds to the distance at with the correlation is close to 0.1 \citep{lindgren2011}.

-As shown in \citet{zhang2004inconsistent}, the parameters of a Gaussian process with isotropic Mat\'{e}rn covariance function at dimension lower than four are not all fixed-domain asymptotic.
-Instead, in fixed-domains, only the microergodic parameter $\theta = \sigma^2 \kappa^{2\nu}$, or continuous functions of it, can be consistently estimated.
+As shown in \citet{zhang2004inconsistent}, the parameters of a Gaussian process with isotropic Mat\'{e}rn covariance function at dimension lower than four are not all ``fixed-domain-asymptotic.''
+Instead, in fixed domains, only the microergodic parameter $\theta = \sigma^2 \kappa^{2\nu}$ (or continuous functions of it) can be consistently estimated.
 Therefore, in the following sections, we will consider the microergodic parameter $\theta$ to assess the performance of the proposed model.